A Level PE

 The course involves completing a variety of units that will include both theory and practical elements.
 Assessments will happen through a variety of activities: in the workplace, role play, presentations and written assignments, allowing you the flexibility to demonstrate your knowledge in a variety of ways.
 The new course will include two exams during the two years which go towards your final grade.
 The BTEC Level 3 Diploma is equivalent to 2 A levels, allowing you to study another subject along side.

 We also aim to provide you with the opportunity to complete additional sport related qualifications in order to help you gain employment, such as First Aid, Leadership courses and YMCA Certificate in Fitness Instructing.

 What qualifications do I need?

-You need to achieve a B grade at GCSE PE and a C in Science.
+You need to achieve a grade 5 at GCSE PE and a 5 in Science.
 You need to have a strong interest in both the theoretical and practical aspects of sport and PE, as well as demonstrating a willingness to work both independently and as part of a group.
 It is essential to relish new challenges, participate with enthusiasm and have a positive attitude at all times.
 This is a very popular course which is often over-subscribed, so the ability to demonstrate the above is crucial if wanting to be considered for this course.